larrycai/docker-openldap/README.md

 # Introduction #

-This is the ldap server, which I used to be connect with gerrit server or docker registry
+This is the ldap server, which I used to connect with gerrit server or docker registry

 The `Dockerfile` & ldap schema files are copied from https://github.com/rackerlabs/dockerstack/blob/master/keystone/openldap/Dockerfile